 An oral second-year review (one-and-a-half hours) will assess the student’s progress in the specialty, ability to pursue self-critically an academic study of religion, and probability of completing the PhD program successfully.
 The review normally occurs in the third or fourth term of study.

 Students may only be admitted for the PhD program — no one is admitted as a candidate for the AM in the Study of Religion.
 However, the requirements for the master’s degree must be satisfied by all students as they move toward the PhD, and are expected to be completed by the end of the fourth term.
 The AM degree may be granted (upon application) when these requirements are fulfilled.

-Upon entry into the program, each student may choose a faculty advisor based on the area of specialization.
-At any point a student may change advisors should another faculty member prove more suitable for their program.
-Occasionally, students will have two co-advisors.
+Upon entry into the program, each student may choose a faculty advise based on the area of specialization.
+At any point a student may change advisers should another faculty member prove more suitable for their program.
+Occasionally, students will have two co-advisers.
 The faculty advisor participates in a student’s second-year review, chairs the examining committee for the general examinations, works with the student in formulating a prospectus, and directs the writing of the dissertation.

 After the satisfactory completion of two years of full-time study, the secondary language requirements, the general coursework outside the specialization, and the second-year review, a student prepares for the general examinations.
 PhD students must take their generals no later than the sixth term of study.
 All PhD students take a general examination on theoretical and methodological issues in the study of religion.
 Three additional examinations are arranged according to a student’s context of study and specialization.